JaedonSpurlock01/routify/README.md

+## Routify
-Routify is a pathfinding visualizer that is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+A beautiful pathfinding visualizer that is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 It is designed to work with any city listed on [`OpenStreetMap`](https://www.openstreetmap.org/).